-Mary Grace P. Macatangay, 53, Filipino, Senior Vice-President 1, is the Head of Consumer Services and Collections Segment in Consumer Lending Group until December 31, 2023.
-She has thirty two (32) years of professional experience, mostly gained in banking.
+Mary Grace P. Macatangay, 54, Filipino, Senior Vice-President 1, is the Head of Consumer Services and Collections Segment (formerly named as Consumer Loans Services and Support Segment) in Consumer Lending Group.
+She has 32 years of professional experience, mostly gained in banking.
 Prior to this role which she assumed on January 16, 2021, she was assigned in Credit Management Group as Consumer Loan Segment Head.
 She was previously, the Group Head of Credit Management in RCBC Savings Bank from March 01, 2016 to July 21, 2019.
 Prior to this, she held the following positions in RCBC Savings Bank: Group Head for Asset Management and Remedial: Head for Loan Operations Division; Head for Planning and Budgeting Department and Head of Collection and Admin Department in Mortgage Banking Division.
 She also had previous experience in other banks such as Capitol Development Bank where she was Head of Admin and Collections Department; Asiatrust Development Bank where she was assigned with roles such as Assistant Manager for Trust Department and Account Officer for Business Development Group.
-She had exposure in a non-banking institution such as Nikon Industrial Corporation where she was Head of Corporate Planning Department.
+She had exposure in a non-banking institution such as Nikon Industrial

+Corporation where she was Head of Corporate Planning Department.
 She earned her degree in Bachelor of Science in Business Administration in 1990 at the University of the Philippines.
-She completed her Masters in Business Administration from the same university in 1997.
+She completed her Master's in Business Administration from the same university in 1997.
+(Resigned effective January 1, 2024)

-Mercelu S. Mariano, 55, Filipino, Senior Vice President 1, is currently the Head of Division 3 in Wealth Management Group.
-She has twenty seven (27) years of significant experience gained from both multinational and local banks where she acquired competencies in client acquisition and relationship management, cross-selling of credit, investment and insurance products, asset sales and underwriting for personal and business loans, cash operations and client servicing, and talent management and development.
-Prior to joining RCBC, she worked with Citibank, N.A. from 2014 to 2022 where she held positions such as Branch Head, Sales Head/Deputy Branch Head and Sales Head for Citigold Priority Channel.
-She also had stints with other banks as follows: Branch Manager, VP of Citibank Savings, Inc. (2011-2014); Region Head, VP for Philippine National Bank (2010-2011); Area Head/Branch Manager, AVP at Citibank Savings, Inc. (2005-2010).
-During her first employment with Citibank, N.A from 1996 to 2005, she handled the following positions: Relationship Manager (2004-2005); Personal Banker (1997-2004); Citigold Sales Acquisition Officer (1996-1997).
-She also worked at Citytrust Banking Corporation where she was a Relationship Manager (1995-1996).
-She was first employed by Duncan Pharmaceutical Philippines as a Medical Representative (1990-1993).
-She graduated with a degree in Bachelor of Arts in Communication from Miriam College in 1990.
+Mercelu S. Mariano, 55 Filipino, Senior Vice President 1, is currently the Head of Division 3 in Wealth Management Group.
+She has 27 years of significant experience gained from both multinational and local banks where she acquired competencies in client acquisition and relationship management, cross-selling of credit, investment and insurance products, asset sales and underwriting for personal and business loans, cash operations and client servicing, and talent management and development.
+Prior to joining our Bank, she worked with Citibank, N.A. from 2014 to 2022 where she held positions such as Branch Head, Sales Head/ Deputy Branch Head and Sales Head for Citigold Priority Channel.
+She also had stints with other banks as follows: as Branch Manager, VP of Citibank Savings, Inc. (2011- 2014); as Region Head, VP for Philippine National Bank (2010-2011); as Area Head/ Branch Manager, AVP at Citibank Savings, Inc. (2005-2010).
+During her first employment with Citibank, N.A from 1996 to 2005, she handled the following positions: Relationship Manager (2004-2005); Personal Banker (1997- 2004); Citigold Sales Acquisition Officer (1996- 1997).
+She also worked at Citytrust Banking Corporation where she was a Relationship Manager (1995- 1996).
+She was first employed by Duncan Pharmaceutical Philippines as a Medical Representative (1990- 1993).
+She graduated with a degree in Bachelor of Arts in Communication from Miriam College in 1990